arijitbhowal/Timberman-Game-Object-Detection/README.md

 https://github.com/arijitbhowal/Timberman-Game-Object-Detection/assets/88677587/dcaf745c-4e89-46cb-951b-e721c912ae48

-(The accuracy of the detection can be improvied by including more images in the dataset and by training for more number of epochs)
+(The accuracy of the detection can be improved by including more images in the dataset and by training for more number of epochs)